Salesforce-VyTien/acceptance-tests/README.md

 Clone this repo.
 Run `composer install` to download the dependencies into the vendor directory.

 Get the Selenium server jar from here http://docs.seleniumhq.org/download/.
 Save anywhere you want, but I put mine in the current directory.
-Start Selenium server with `java -jar selenium-server-standalone-x.x.x.jar`.
+Selenium and Firefox have a mutual dependency.
+If you have the latest Firefox, odds are you'll need the latest Selenium.

 Copy `codeception.yml.local` to `codeception.yml` and modify it to suite your environment.
 Do the same for `tests/acceptance.suite.yml.local` to `tests/acceptance.suite.yml`.